 As more teams of adventurers started to reach the entrance, they could hear gasps and exclamations of surprise.
 None were immune to the beauty before them.
 However, the sounds of hurried steps soon resumed.

 Out of nowhere, the lead team saw something fall down the vertical hall, through the center of it.
-A team of three people was falling relatively slowly, surrounded by a bubble of some sort.
+A team of three people plus their noblewoman was falling relatively slowly, surrounded by a bubble of some sort.
 Cursing under their breath, they could only watch as the three-man team waved them goodbye on their way down.

 Cursing, the leader of the Iron belts shouted out as he recognized the items.
 “Close yer eyes!”